wcarvalho/NEXT-Psych/README.txt

 ------------------------------------------------------------------------------------------
 An example experiment can be found inside "experiments/example/".
-To run it please create a "settings.json" file with the following inside:
+To run it please create a "settings.json" file (again, in the master directory) with the following inside:
   {
     "primary" : "experiments/example/",
     "image" : "stimuli/image/",